dpi-tta-slides/how-to-get-your-first-5-users/PITCHME.md

 I'm going to do all this stuff for free as long as you promise to do 3 things:
 1. You actually use my service
 2. You give me feedback on it
-3. Leave a killer review (if you think it deserves it)
+3. Leave a great review (if you think it deserves it)

 ---

 # Why?
 1. It will give you practice
-2. You probably suck
+2. Your product is probably bad
-3. You need to learn how to suck less by lowering barrier to entry*
+3. You need to learn how to make it less bad by *lowering barrier to entry*

 These "customers" are not paying you money, but they are paying for your service with their *time* and *feedback*.

-*There may be hidden barriers to using your product that you didn't anticipate
+*There may be hidden barriers to using your product that you didn't anticipate*

 <!-- fear, uncertainty, etc. -->